 End-point assessment organisations are registered on the Register of End-point Assessment Organisations (RoEPAO).
-End-point assessment organisations are responsible for ensuring assessments are conducted fairly and that assessments are
+End-point assessment organisations are responsible for ensuring assessments are conducted fairly and that assessments are valid, reliable and consistent.
+It is essential that end-point assessment organisations:

-- Ensure independent end-point assessors are competent in meeting both occupational and assessment criteria requirements - Produce assessment tools and supporting materials - Provide training for assessors - Operate quarterly moderation events - ✓ Approve and appoint independent end-point assessors - Ensure assessments are planned, communicated and executed fairly - Quality assure independent end-point assessments - With planned internal quality assurance activity - Including both desk based and 'live' quality assurance activity.
-This must be performed on a risk basis, i.e. new assessors or assessors considered to need further development must have every element of every assessment quality assured, but established, competent assessors can be quality assured on a sampling basis, with at least one assessment activity being subject to either desk based or live internal quality assurance activity at least every 6 months - ✓ Ensure on-demand tests are correctly invigilated (Annex B) - Ensure standardisation of all assessors occurs on a regular basis, including but not limited to: - Review of annual adherence to CPD requirements - Quarterly standardisation meetings - Assessment and verification training sessions - Shadowing and cross checking of other assessors - Address poor performance from assessors to ensure high standards of endpoint assessment - Obtain and review feedback / satisfaction results from apprentices and employers, taking appropriate actions for improvement - Address and administer any appeals and grievances fairly and in line with the End-point Assessment organisation's complaints and appeals policies and procedures.
+- Ensure independent assessors are competent in meeting both occupational and assessment criteria requirements - Produce assessment tools and supporting materials - Provide training for independent assessors - Operate quarterly moderation events - Approve and appoint independent assessors - Ensure assessments are planned, communicated and executed fairly - Quality assure end-point assessments - With planned internal quality assurance activity - Including both desk based and 'live' quality assurance activity.
+This must be performed on a risk basis, i.e. new independent assessors or independent assessors considered to need further development must have every element of every assessment quality assured, but established, competent independent assessors can be quality assured on a sampling basis, with at least one assessment activity being subject to either desk based or live internal quality assurance activity at least every 6 months - ✓ Ensure on-demand tests are correctly invigilated (Annex B) - Ensure standardisation of all independent assessors occurs on a regular basis, including but not limited to: - o Review of annual adherence to CPD requirements - Quarterly standardisation meetings - Assessment and verification training sessions - Shadowing and cross checking of other assessors - Address poor performance from assessors to ensure high standards of endpoint assessment - Obtain and review feedback / satisfaction results from apprentices and employers, taking appropriate actions for improvement - Address and administer any appeals and grievances fairly and in line with the End-point Assessment organisation's complaints and appeals policies and procedures.

-End-point assessment organisations will be subject to external quality assurance in order to deliver national consistency across the aviation sector which is overseen by the employer-led EQA body.
+End-point assessment organisations will be subject to external quality assurance in order to deliver national consistency across the aviation sector.